Waveform Modelling for the Laser Interferometer Space Antenna: Modelling for beyond GR, beyond Standard Model, and cosmic string sources

 These problems can be avoided for cases where a given theory in its full form can be shown to have a well posed initial value problem.
 Important work in this direction has recently been done.
 For example, nonlinear evolutions of BBHs in quadratic gravity were presented in Ref.~\cite{Held:2023aap}.
 Furthermore, BBHs simulations have been performed in cubic Horndeski theories~\cite{Figueras:2021abd} which are known to be well-posed in the standard gauges used in numerical GR~\cite{Kovacs:2019jqj}.
 For more generic theories, it has been recently shown that, at sufficiently weak coupling, the equations of motion for Horndeski gravity theories possess a well posed initial value problem in a modified version of the generalized harmonic gauge formulation~\cite{Kovacs:2020pns,Kovacs:2020ywu}.
 Quite remarkably, using this formulation it could in principle be possible to perform simulations in all Horndeski theories of gravity without having to resort to the two schemes mentioned above~\cite{Ripley:2022cdh}.
-In particular, Ref.~\cite{East:2020hgw} used this modified generalized harmonic (MGH) formulation to perform the first numerical simulations of BBH mergers in shift-symmetric ESGB gravity, without approximations, which were also recently compared against PN results in Ref.~\cite{Corman:2022xqg}.
+In particular, Ref.~\cite{East:2020hgw} used this modified generalized harmonic (MGH) formulation to perform the first numerical simulations of BBH mergers in shift-symmetric ESGB gravity, without approximations, which were also compared against PN results in Ref.~\cite{Corman:2022xqg}.
 Simulations of head-on BH collisions in ESGB theories that exhibit spontaneous BH scalarization~\cite{East:2021bqk} and simulations of binary neutron stars in shift-symmetric Einstein-scalar-Gauss-Bonnet~\cite{East:2022rqi} have also been done.
 Based on the MGH formulation, a modified version of the CCZ4 formulation of Einstein's equations has also been proposed, which has been used to prove the well-posedness of the most general scalar-tensor theory of gravity with up to four derivatives, in singularity avoiding coordinates~\cite{AresteSalo:2022hua}.
 This was then used to perform (circular and equal-mass) BBH merger simulations in such theories~\cite{AresteSalo:2022hua,Doneva:2023oww}.
+More recently, using shift-symmetric ESGB gravity as a benchmark theory, Ref.~\cite{Corman:2024cdr} compared the results obtained with the MGH formulation against results obtained using the order-by-order expansion and equation-fixing methods.
+This work confirms that the order-by-order approach cannot faithfully track the solutions when the corrections to GR are non-negligible, whereas the equation-fixing method is able provide consistent solutions.

 Finally, NR simulations have also been done in theories in which BHs possess an electric or magnetic charge~\cite{Zilhao:2012gp,Zilhao:2013nda,Hirschmann:2017psw,Bozzola:2019aaw,Bozzola:2020mjx,Luna:2022udb}, possibly coming from mini-charged dark matter~\cite{Cardoso:2016olt}), primordial magnetic monopoles~\cite{Preskill:1984by}), or in specific classes of scalar-tensor-vector modified theories of gravity~\cite{Moffat:2005si}.
 In all these cases the field equations can be cast in a form that is mathematically equivalent to Einstein-Maxwell theory (or to Einstein-Maxwell with an extra scalar field for some theories~\cite{Hirschmann:2017psw,Fernandes:2019rez}), which is known to possess a well-posed initial boundary value problem~\cite{Alcubierre:2009ij}.